I base a lot of my self worth on the opinions of others. And then some.

 Filling your life with people who inspire you is better than trying to embody every good aspect about every single person.
 You never stop learning, so why push yourself to achieve that unattainable state of perfection when things are constantly changing.
 You are not just what you say or do, you are the company you keep, the way you react to things, the things you value.

-And in the end, people will only remember how you made them feel, how your values complemented those of your partner’s and friends’, the impact you made on their lives.
+And in the end, people will only remember how you made them feel, how your values complimented those of your partner’s and friends’, the impact you made on their lives.
 If you spend most of your life inside your head pushing yourself, and not outside finding the people you harmonise with, there won’t be a whole lot to reflect back on, will there?